Disability Awareness Training

 We aim to make our online delivery as interactive as if it was delivered face-to-face, so we ensure each session has plenty of learning activities and time for discussion, but only takes a maximum of 2 hours out of an attendee’s work schedule.
 Our training is delivered by experienced trainers who have either worked in the field of disability or who bring their personal lived experience as a disabled person.

 We limit each course to a maximum of 15 participants to ensure the optimum trainer-time.
 Online delivery is usually via the Zoom platform, but we can also provide courses using Microsoft Teams.
 If you are new to using these platforms, we can provide instructions on how to attend our sessions in the most accessible way possible.
-Participants receive a Learner Pack ahead of the course which outlines what to expect for each session, plus any additional files or background reading needed for the learning activities.
+Participants receive a Learner Pack ahead of the course which outlines what to expect for each session, a copy of the presentation slides for note taking, plus any additional files or background reading needed for the learning activities.
 After a course is completed, attendees can also receive a Certificate of Completion if they wish (often useful as evidence of CPD – Continuous Professional Development).

 The above courses are also supported by our Business-to-Business (B2B) Local Learning Networks.
 Delivered as monthly facilitated meetings, these peer-supported networks enable business and charity owners, directors and managers to discuss, analyse and apply practical solutions for any issues or situations around the topic of disability and employment.
 More information is available on B2B Local Learning Networks